ElliotKillick/windows-vs-linux-loader-architecture/README.md

         // Clear ntdll!LdrpRetryingModuleIndex
         // Global used by ntdll!LdrpCheckForRetryLoading function (may be called during mapping by ntdll!LdrpMinimalMapModule or ntdll!LdrpMapDllNtFileName functions)
-        // LdrpRetryingModuleIndex is a red-black tree (LdrpCheckForRetryLoading modifies it by calling RtlRbInsertNodeEx)
+        // ntdll!LdrpRetryingModuleIndex is a red-black tree (LdrpCheckForRetryLoading modifies it by calling RtlRbInsertNodeEx)
-        // Each ntdll!LdrpRetryingModuleIndex entry points to a structure of the undocumented LDRP_LOAD_CONTEXT type LdrpRetryingModuleIndex = NULL;                     // movdqu  xmmword ptr [ntdll!LdrpRetryingModuleIndex (7ffb5bebd350)], xmm0
+        // Each entry in ntdll!LdrpRetryingModuleIndex is a structure of the undocumented LDRP_LOAD_CONTEXT type LdrpRetryingModuleIndex = NULL;                     // movdqu  xmmword ptr [ntdll!LdrpRetryingModuleIndex (7ffb5bebd350)], xmm0

         RtlLeaveCriticalSection(&LdrpWorkQueueLock);
         CompleteRetryOrReturn = FALSE;
     }

-    // Set current thread as the load owner so the rest of the loading process can take place upon returning
-    // This happens *after* processing (i.e. mapping and snapping) work
-    // Note that parallel loaders threads never call LdrpDrainWorkQueue (they do LdrpWorkCallback -> LdrpProcessWork)
+    // Give context to this thread as the LoadOwner, which is state used by the loader
-    // Likely retuns a pointer to the TEB because that's faster than having the caller retrieve the TEB again CurrentTeb = NtCurrentTeb();
+    // A thread can have the LoadOwner flag while not owning the ntdll!LdrpLoadCompleteEvent lock CurrentTeb = NtCurrentTeb();
     CurrentTeb->SameTebFlags |= LoadOwner; // 0x1000
     return CurrentTeb;